freebsd/freebsd-src/contrib/libpcap/README.md

 	https://www.tcpdump.org/other/bpfext42.tar.Z

-Linux, in the 2.2 kernel and later kernels, has a "Socket Filter" mechanism that accepts BPF filters; see the README.linux file for information on configuring that option.
+Linux has a number of BPF based systems, and libpcap does not support any of the eBPF mechanisms as yet, although it supports many of the memory mapped receive mechanisms.
+See the [README.linux](doc/README.linux.md) file for more information.

 Note to Linux distributions and *BSD systems that include libpcap: